khanson66/NSA-Codebreaker-2021/README.md

 ```

 looking at the run scripts and configuartions nothing looks too out of the place.
-this lead to me looking at the path to see if there was a path hijack
+this lead to me looking at the PATH to see if there was a path hijack

 ```bash
 "PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"
 ```

-in looking at the files i noticed that the make file had a method called gitGrabber() making the file suspect.
+in looking at the files there was.
+In quick inspection the make file had a method called gitGrabber() making the file suspect.

 it was placed in the f7cca439f519c3fad85e9fe65db17b4a8a7692a39888dadb8d085184e4fde89b layer @ /usr/bin/make